Australian-Imaging-Service/xnat4tests/README.rst

 Xnat4Tests
 ----------

-Xnat4Tests provides a method for launching a basic XNAT repository instance within a single Docker container to facilitate the testing API calls and container service execution by third-party packages.
+Xnat4Tests provides a helper functions for testing third party tools that access the XNAT API or container service, primarily a means to launch a basic XNAT repository instance within a single Docker container.

 The XNAT container service plugin is installed by default and is configured to use the same Docker host as the XNAT instance.